mastiff-systems343/mastiff-systems/_authors/David.md

 **Hobbies:**

-When the servers are stable and the tickets have cooled, David Webb shifts from system optimization to speed optimization—tearing through virtual highways in Forza Horizon 5 with the same focus brought to production environments.
+When the servers are stable and the tickets have cooled, David Webb shifts from system optimization to speed optimization, tearing through virtual highways in Forza Horizon 5 with the same focus brought to production environments.
 Open-source contributions fuel a passion for creative problem-solving and community-driven innovation.

 **Favorite Music:**